Skip to main content

 “It’s raining too much!”
 Hansa looked out of the window.
 “I hope it doesn’t spoil any wedding plans!”

-“I had told Aapa that a monsoon wedding will be risky!”
-Heer stared with a warning “See, it looks like the sky is breaking loose.”
+“I had told Aapa that a monsoon wedding would be risky!”
+Heer stared with a warning, “See, it looks like the sky is breaking loose.”

 “I insisted on that.”
 Ajabdeh’s trailing voice made Heer stare “I made her agree on a monsoon wedding.”